facebook-devc-latam/oakbot-intro/README.md

 ngrok http 5000
 ```

-In the browser, navigate to your webhook route on the public url provided to you by ngrok in your Terminal, e.g. <https://99fca400.ngrok.io/webhook>
+In the browser, navigate to your webhook route on the public url provided to you by ngrok in your terminal, e.g. <https://99fca400.ngrok.io/webhook>

 Confirm that you receive the same status and log message as earlier

-Now let's connect our bot to the Facebook Developer platform so we can start interacting with it!
+Now let's connect our bot to the Facebook Messenger platform so we can start interacting with it!

 # Messenger Platform for Bots